-The large majority of Cummings Properties' buildings were donated many years ago to Cummings Foundation by the firm's founders, Bill and Joyce Cummings.
-These buildings are operated for the sole benefit of the Foundation, which has awarded more than $140 million in grants to date.
+In keeping with this sense of community, the majority of Cummings Properties' buildings were donated many years ago to Cummings Foundation by Bill and Joyce Cummings.
+These buildings are operated for the sole benefit of the Foundation, which has awarded more than $500 million in grants to local area nonprofits.

-Cummings Properties is founded by Bill Cummings and headquartered in Woburn, MA.
+Bill Cummings establishes Cummings Properties, headquartered in Woburn, MA.
 At the time, it was known as Cummings Industrial Centers, Inc.

 Cummings Properties develops Cummings Park on Washington Street in Woburn, making it the first major commercial real estate development at the junction of Route 128 (I-95) and I-93.

-Bill and Joyce Cummings establish Cummings Foundation.
-Cummings Properties builds the 150-unit Place Lane Condominium in Woburn.
+Bill and Joyce Cummings establish Cummings Foundation, a grant-making entity with a focus on local giving.
+This same year, Cummings Properties builds the 150-unit Place Lane Condominiums in Woburn.

 Cummings Properties begins acquiring properties in communities beyond Woburn, including Burlington, Marlborough, Medford, Somerville, Stoneham, Sudbury, Wakefield, and Wilmington.

-Cummings Foundation renovates the former Choate Memorial Hospital, creating and welcoming the first residents to New Horizons at Choate, an assisted and independent living community.
+Cummings Foundation renovates the former Choate Memorial Hospital, creating—and welcoming the first residents to—New Horizons at Choate, a not-for-profit assisted and independent living community.

-Bill Cummings establishes Community Newspapers, Inc., which publishes the first edition of Woburn Advocate, followed shortly by Winchester Town Crier and Stoneham Sun.
-Dennis Clarke emerges as general manager of Community Newspapers.
+Bill Cummings establishes Community Newspapers, Inc., which publishes the first editions of Woburn Advocate, Winchester Town Crier, and Stoneham Sun.
+Dennis Clarke is named general manager of Community Newspapers.

 Bill and Joyce Cummings establish New Horizons at Marlborough retirement community at the former Madonna Hall School for Girls.